 CB: The real key departure was Matt Besler.
 The local KC kid and longtime captain is now wearing a new shirt.
 But in all fairness, his playing time had already dropped significantly.
 Another departure was Felipe Gutierrez, but he was out the entire season last year, so it doesn’t feel like as much of a loss.
 Speedy winger Gerso Fernandes also left the team in the off-season.

 Nicolas Isimat-Mirin is the new center back signing.
 He played all 90 minutes and I was pleased with what I’ve seen so far.
 Izzy, as he’s known, has enough speed and plays with a strong confidence.
 Remy Walter was brought in to the midfield core.
 He looks to have taken the job from fan favorite Ilie Sanchez.
 It’s a very demanding role in the Peter Vermes’ system, but Walter proved to be a workhorse in his first appearance.

 How do you expect the team to play this year?
 What are your expectations for the season?

 CB: It’s just so hard to say right now.
 If everything works out the way we hope, then the team will compete for the top of the West like they normally do.
 But rarely does everything go as planned.
 I think the starters in the attacking core are very strong.
 Pulido is one of the best goal scorers in MLS.
 But there are some still questions about depth beyond the starting lineup when it comes to forwards.
 Italian clubs want him, but is Busio ready to be one of the top playmakers in MLS?
 And just how good are the new guys?
 So it’s possible SKC will be back near the top of MLS again, but a lot needs to go right

-Are there any injuries, suspensions, or call-ups that will keep players unavailable for selection on Wednesday?
+Are there any injuries or suspensions that will keep players unavailable for selection?
 What is your projected starting lineup and score prediction?

-Many thanks to Cody for all of the excellent info on Sporting Kansas City.
+Big thanks again to Cody for the great info on Sporting KC.
+Vamos Orlando!